Colt Industries — West Hartford, Connecticut

 As the now-poisoned ban continued on the path toward becoming law, the exchanges on the assembly floor grew more heated; at one point, a representative challenged a colleague to list his “credentials” when it came to firearms, and the man answered back that he owned a piece of Colt, just like everybody else.
 “I guess all of the taxpayers in the State of Connecticut are now part-owner of a gun factory.”

-As time was running out on the legislative session, and the final vote approached, one of the opponents of the ban called attention to the gallery overlooking the Assembly chamber, where a throng of men and women in signature yellow Colt caps — the recently-returned employees from the factory in Hartford — were watching, as their jobs once again hung in the balance:
+As time was running out on the legislative session, and the final vote approached, one of the opponents of the ban called attention to the gallery overlooking the Assembly chamber, where a throng of men and women in signature yellow Colt caps — the employees who so recently, finally, returned to the factory in Hartford — were watching, as their jobs once again hung in the balance:

 Do they look like gun-toting maniacs to you?
 They’re here for one reason.
 You look in their eyes.
 When they lose their job if the assault rifle is not made at Colt — and you maybe say one percent [of the workforce] isn’t much — one percent of 1,000 is 100 people.
 It may be everybody up in that balcony up there….
 Those are not gun-toting maniacs.
 Those are people that are wondering if it’s going to be worth shooting themselves in the head with an assault rifle or a pistol if they could lose their jobs.